-The TI-82 is capable of solving an equation using the solver.
-First, move everything to one side of the equation, leaving the new equation: $0 = 2x^2 + 56x - 953$.
+The TI-85 is capable of solving an equation using the solver.
+The equation can be used as is (it does not have to be set equal to zero): $900 = 2x^2 + 56x - 53$.
 This method works well if there is only one solution.
 The user must know how many solutions and approximately where they exist to be able to find all solutions, if more than one exists.